 When you bake spanakopita, it tends to dry out, as does anything when it's heated.
 So adding something moist like ricotta will prevent this from happening leaving a deliciously cheesy and creamy interior even when it's cold.

 These Spinach and Feta Phyllo Dough Cups are a delicious alternative to these triangles but even faster!
+Serve alongside my Greek pasta salad!

 What Is Spanakopita?